Skip to content

 In these cases, you can set up an Enclave Gateway to provide access to devices and systems which don't, or can't, run Enclave.

-An Enclave Gateway allows you to route traffic from systems running Enclave to systems and devices not running Enclave (like RDS databases, webcams, printers and IoT sensors) in subnets the Enclave Gateway can reach.
+Enclave Gateways allows you to route traffic from systems running Enclave to systems and devices not running Enclave (like RDS databases, webcams, printers and IoT sensors) in subnets the Enclave Gateway can reach.

 Prerequisites